Updated May 6, 2020

 - According to the Centers for Disease Control and Prevention (CDC), the coronavirus is thought to spread through person-to-person close contact (within 6 feet typically), especially from breathing in droplets from an infected person’s cough or sneeze.

 - People with COVID-19 are likely most contagious at their sickest when they experience the most symptoms.
-Data suggests that a person can also get the virus from coming in close contact with an infected person who is not yet showing signs of the virus.
+Data suggests that a person can also get the virus from coming in close contact with an infected person who is not yet showing signs of the virus, which is known as an asymptomatic carrier (someone who has the virus but does not show symptoms).

 - Another possible way of getting the coronavirus is from coming in contact with the virus on a surface or object and then touching the face, especially the mouth or nose.